jmervine/jmervine.github.io/index.md

 ## Experience - Open Source Projects (a.k.a Nights and Weekends)

-Over the last few years, I've worked quite actively on several open source projects, some by contract and some just for fun.
+Over the last decade or so, I've worked quite actively on several open source projects, some by contract and some just for fun.
 Aside from the highlighted project below, have a ton of stuff on [Github](https://github.com/jmervine), as I use it as a bit of a scratch directory.